AdamLearns/Abbott/README.md

     - "Embed Links"
     - "Mention everyone, here, and All Roles"
   - Note that opting in to the notification role is something that I handle through Discord's onboarding.

+## Troubleshooting

+### Generic issues

+Are you building everything?
+Run `pnpm watch`.
+The typical problem is that I'll make changes in the `database` package and then not be able to run that code from another package.
+It's because nothing is building `database`.